guidepup/guidepup.dev/docs/api/class-macos-keystroke-command.md

 **Extends:** [KeystrokeCommand]

-Object representing a MacOS keystroke command.
+Object representing a macOS keystroke command.

 For example, use when performing a VoiceOver command: